2023 European Games: Former LGBT ideology-free zone

 The region of Małopolska, to which the Games were jointly awarded, declared itself an LGBT ideology-free zone in 2019.
 In August 2020, the Lord Provost of Edinburgh Frank Ross wrote to Kraków's mayor Jacek Majchrowski to confirm the city's opposition to homophobia after calls for a "serious rethink" of the two cities' twinning relationship.
 In September 2020, a group of European politicians (including Liz Barker, a member of the House of Lords and Terry Reintke and Marc Angel, two MEPs) published a letter addressed to the European Olympic Committees in which they demanded LGBT rights be respected and suggested that the Games should be held in a different location due to the Małopolska region's status.
 Flemish sports minister Ben Weyts said the region's LGBT-free zone declaration is "incompatible with the values of the Olympic Charter" and that Olympic Committees should not support bids from such regions.
 The EOC responded, saying that there would be "no discrimination of any kind" and that the Olympic Charter would be respected.
 The Małopolska region revoked its declaration of an LGBT ideology-free zone on 27 September 2021 and instead adopted a resolution to "oppose any discrimination against anyone for any reason".

 Status of Russian and Belarusian athletes

-The Polish government has announced that athletes representing Russia and Belarus would not be allowed to attend the games as a result of the 2022 Russian invasion of Ukraine.
+The EOC did not allow athletes representing Russia and Belarus to attend the games as a result of the 2022 Russian invasion of Ukraine.